-During the period following a WRF release, there is a relaxed testing schedule.
-Testing is tied to the regular meetings of the Developers' Committee.
-Every proposed commit is initially vetted by a regression test conducted by the contributor.
+During the period following a WRF release, there is a relatively relaxed testing schedule.
+The testing is coordinated with and tied to the regular meetings of the Developers' Committee.
+Every proposed commit is initially vetted by a short regression test conducted by the contributor.
 After the test cycle's accumulated modifications have been committed to the repository, a larger regression test is conducted on the primary supercomputers at NCAR.
 The purpose of this regression testing is to identify software errors (e.g., bit-for-bit differences) and failures to compile or run.
 These tests are short and do not attempt to detect or analyze variances in the forecast skill.